DSOI-ALL/devops-microcosm/README.md

 2. Login with the administrator credentials specified in the MediaWiki cookbook to begin customization.

-##### -  Manual configuration steps for Bugzilla
+##### - Documentation for Bugzilla

-1. Upon a successful "vagrant up", ssh into the VM using "vagrant ssh mediaWiki".

-2. Escalate to root.

-3. Navigate to "/var/www/html/bugzilla-5.0" and run the "./checksetup.pl" setup script.
-    - Enter the email, name, and password for the Bugzilla administrator account, when prompted.

-4. Exit the VM and from the host machine, restart the mediaWiki VM with "vagrant reload mediaWiki".

-5. Type "http://localhost:8086/bugzilla-5.0/" in your browser to access the Bugzilla web interface.
+1. Type "http://localhost:8086/bugzilla-5.0/" in your browser to access the Bugzilla web interface.

-6. Login to the administrator account with the credentials used in step 3 to configure your issue tracking service.
+2. Login to the administrator account with the credentials used in the "checksetup_config.erb" recipe template to configure your issue tracking service.

 ##### -  Manual configuration steps for Hubot